-- Side Housing: It consists of a fixed timing gear that mashes with the internal timing gear.
+- Side Housing: It consists of a fixed timing gear that matches the internal timing gear.
 It keeps the correct connection between the rotor and the eccentric shaft.

-It is the useful part that is used to convert the eccentric motion of the rotor into concentric motion and take it out of the engine.
+It is the useful part used to convert the eccentric motion of the rotor into concentric motion and take it out of the engine.

 #8 Apex Seal

-The sides of the triangular rotor act as pistons, so this entire chamber needs to be sealed.
-In order to seal the chamber, the apex seals are used.
-They are made of curved metal that is placed in contact with the engine housing when the rotor is moving.
+The sides of the triangular rotor act as pistons, so this chamber must be sealed.
+To seal the chamber, the apex seals are used.
+They are made of curved metal placed in contact with the engine housing when the rotor moves.

 #9 Spark Plug

 The Wankel engine uses two spark plugs, i.e., a leading and a trailing spark plug.
 The leading plug (located at the bottom of the rotor housing) burns up to 95% of the air/fuel mixture providing much power.